By Rick Steves

 Nafplio's harbor is guarded by two castles, one on a small island and the other capping the hill above the town.
 Both are wonderfully floodlit at night.
 Just looking from the town up to its castle makes you need a tall iced tea.

 But this old Venetian outpost, built in the days when Venice was the economic ruler of Europe, is the best-preserved castle of its kind in Greece and well worth the 999-step climb.
-From the highest ramparts you'll see several Aegean islands (great day trips by boat from Nafplio) and look deep into the mountainous interior of the Peloponnesian Peninsula.
+From the highest ramparts you'll see several Aegean islands and look deep into the mountainous interior of the Peloponnesian Peninsula.
 Below you lies an enticing beach.

 Nafplio has plenty of hotels, and its harbor is lined with restaurants specializing in fresh seafood.
 An octopus dinner cost me $8 — succulent!